 Thanks for all the tips from everyone.

-Years ago in Prevention magazine there was an ad that said "Don't stink!
+Years ago in Prevention magazine, there was an ad that said "Don't stink!
 Take Zinc."
-(05/03/2008)

 Secret Clinical deodorant is a godsend.
 I always had problems with underarm odor and sweat.
 Oh, and the yellow stains that you can never get rid of.
 Since using Secret Clinical, no more problems.
-It's a little more expensive, but well worth it.
+It's a little more expensive but well worth it.
 I've tried the other "clinical" deodorants and find Secret to be the best.
-(07/13/2008)

 I've had this problem for a long time.
 It's really embarrassing.
 I've found that the vinegar does work.
 I've also stopped using antiperspirant and that has seemed to help.
-I use Dr Bronner's Magic Soap as a deodorant and I've never been so fresh.
+I use Dr. Bronner's Magic Soap as a deodorant and I've never been so fresh.
 Just dab a little on a cotton ball and rub on your underarms and you are good to go!
 It's all natural and smells great.
-(12/26/2008)

 I have tried every trick in the book to get rid of the armpit stink on my son's shirts!
 But recently, I learned in one of my nursing biology classes that bacteria is the cause of many odors.
 So one day while grocery shopping I spotted "Febreze Antibacterial" spray and wondered if it would kill the smell on his shirts.

 I brought it home and saturated the armpits of his shirts and then let them sit for a bit just to make sure it had a chance to kill the foul odor.
 Guess what?
 No more stink!
 Now I just give the shirts a quick spray on each armpit before I wash his shirts and we haven't smelled him since!

 By Mamma with a stinky teenager!

 Sometimes I was washing them two-three times a week.
 The borax worked well in keeping them smelling fresh.
 It's also a great additive when you're washing blankets and bed linens that may have gotten musty while in storage.
 It's worth a try!
-(03/29/2009)

-I sprayed the t-shirt (Under Amour type) in the pits.
+I sprayed the t-shirt (Under Armour type) in the pits.
 I sprayed it inside and then turned it over to the outside.
 I let the shirt sit for about 2 hours, then I sprayed with Shout (inside and out).
 I let it sit for about another hour or so then put it in the wash with other dirty clothes.